edjiang/CodeDay-Guide/CodeDay.md

 All CodeDay venues need, at a minimum:

   * Needs to be large.
-For 100 people, you need 3,500 sq. ft. to be comfortable.
+For 100 people, you need 5,000 sq. ft. to be comfortable.
 Remember, they'll have computers, keyboards, and mice (and probably a stack of empty soda cans).
   * Needs to be somewhat open.
 If you give each team their own room, you are guarenteeing that no new connections will be made.
 (On the other hand, if you can, avoid having everyone in one big room.
 It gets loud.)
   * Fast and reliable internet.
 (It will probably still go down.)
   * Electricity.
 If you're not using a space designed for computers, you'll probably run into a blown breaker at some point.
 We'll cover avoiding this later.
   * Open all night.
 Again, it's a 24-hour marathon.

 Get a list of venues you think would be interested.
 See if you, or anyone you know, knows someone who works for them - a warm introduction goes a long way.
-Cold-calling is okay as a last resort.
+Otherwise, don't be afraid to cold-call!
+Many venues are happy to help out students who want to get involved in technology.

 Once you've got someone on the phone, here are some talking points: